galaxyproject/training-material/topics/variant-analysis/tutorials/tb-variant-analysis/tutorial.md

 ---

-Tuberculosis (TB) is an infectious disease caused by the bacterium *Mycobacterium tuberculosis*.
+Tuberculosis (TB) is an infectious disease caused by the bacterium _Mycobacterium tuberculosis_.
 According to the [WHO](https://www.who.int/tb/publications/global_report/en/), in 2018 there were 10.0 million new cases of TB worldwide and 1.4 million deaths due to the disease, making TB the world's most deadly infectious disease.
-The [publication](https://www.ncbi.nlm.nih.gov/pubmed/9634230) of the genome of *M. tuberculosis H37Rv* in 1998 gave researchers a powerful new tool in understanding this pathogen.
+The [publication](https://www.ncbi.nlm.nih.gov/pubmed/9634230) of the genome of _M. tuberculosis H37Rv_ in 1998 gave researchers a powerful new tool for understanding this pathogen.
 This genome has been revised since then, with the latest version being available as RefSeq entry [NC_000962.3](https://www.ncbi.nlm.nih.gov/nuccore/NC_000962.3/).
 The genome comprises a single circular chromosome of some 4.4 megabases.
 The H37Rv strain that the genome was sequenced from is a long-preserved laboratory strain, originally [isolated](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2132400) from a patient in 1905 and [named](https://journals.sagepub.com/doi/abs/10.3181/00379727-33-8330P) as H37Rv in 1935.
-It is notably different in some genomic [regions](https://www.sciencedirect.com/science/article/pii/S0888754317300617?via%3Dihub) from some modern clinical strains but remains the standard reference sequence for *M. tuberculosis* (Mtb).
-In a larger context, _M. tuberculosis_* is a prominent member of the Mycobacterium Tuberculosis Complex (MTBC).
+It is notably different in some genomic [regions](https://www.sciencedirect.com/science/article/pii/S0888754317300617?via%3Dihub) from some modern clinical strains but remains the standard reference sequence for _M. tuberculosis_ (Mtb).
+In a larger context, _M. tuberculosis_ is a prominent member of the Mycobacterium Tuberculosis Complex (MTBC).

-This group of related species comprises of the [8](https://www.nature.com/articles/s41467-020-16626-6) [lineages](https://www.ncbi.nlm.nih.gov/pubmed/29456241) of human-infecting *M. tuberculosis* as well as predominantly animal-infecting species such as *M. bovis* and *M. pinnipedii*.
-Two other close relatives of Mtb, *M. leprae* and *M. lepromatosis* circulate between humans, causing the disease leprosy.
+This group of related species comprises the [10](https://wwwnc.cdc.gov/eid/article/30/3/23-1466_article) [lineages](https://www.ncbi.nlm.nih.gov/pubmed/29456241) of human-infecting _M. tuberculosis_ as well as predominantly animal-infecting species such as *M. bovis* and *M. pinnipedii*.
+Two other close relatives of Mtb, _M. leprae_ and _M. lepromatosis_ circulate between humans, causing the disease leprosy.
 Finally, amongst the Mycobacteria there are several other species that live in the environment and can cause human disease.
 These are the [Nontuberculous Mycobacteria](https://www.ncbi.nlm.nih.gov/pubmed/28345639).

-Variation in the genome of *M. tuberculosis* (Mtb) is associated with changes in phenotype, for example, [drug resistance](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-019-0660-8)](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-019-0660-8) and virulence.
+Variation in the genome of _M. tuberculosis_ (Mtb) is associated with changes in phenotype, for example, [drug resistance](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-019-0660-8) and [virulence](https://www.jci.org/articles/view/173156).
 It is also useful for [outbreak investigation](https://www.frontiersin.org/articles/10.3389/fpubh.2019.00087/full) as the single nucleotide polymorphisms (SNPs) in a sample can be used to build a phylogeny.

 This tutorial will focus on identifying genomic variation in Mtb and using that to explore drug resistance and other aspects of the bacteria.

 # Get your data

-The data for today is a sample of *M. tuberculosis* [collected](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB18529) from a [southern African patient](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-017-0834-4).
+The data for today is a sample of _M. tuberculosis_ [collected](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB18529) from a [southern African patient](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-017-0834-4).
 In addition to the bacterial sequence sample, we will work with a Genbank format version of the genome of the [inferred](https://www.nature.com/articles/ng.590) most recent common [ancestor](https://zenodo.org/record/3497110) of the M. tuberculosis complex which is combined with the annotation of the H37Rv reference sequence.
 This ancestral genome only differs from the H37Rv version 3 genome ([NC_000962.3](https://www.ncbi.nlm.nih.gov/nuccore/NC_000962.3)) by the insertion of SNPs to try and model the ancestor of all lineages of Mtb.

 > <hands-on-title>Get the data</hands-on-title>
 >